juanluispaz/ts-sql-query/docs/queries/sql-fragments.md

 - `customWindow`: Place the fragment as a `window` clause (the `window` keyboard will be added automatically).
 - `beforeOrderByItems`: Place the fragment before the `order by` items produced by the query (the `order by` keyboard and the required commas will be added automatically).
 - `afterOrderByItems`: Place the fragment after the `order by` items produced by the query (the `order by` keyboard and the required commas will be added automatically).
+- `beforeQuery`: Place the fragment at the beginning of the query.
 - `afterQuery`: Place the fragment at the end of the query.
 - `beforeWithQuery`: Place the fragment in the with clause (when the query is marked `forUseInQuery`) immediately after the `as` keyboard and before the open parenthesis that contains the query.
 - `afterWithQuery`: Place the fragment in the with clause (when the query is marked `forUseInQuery`) immediately after the close parenthesis that contains the query.